 From remorse to rebirth, humiliation to rectitude and the city’s transformation from Communism to Capitalism, Beijing Confidential: A Tale of Comrades Lost and Found in the New Forbidden City focusses on the tale of one woman who left her home town behind to study at Beijing University.
 After a disastrous event that sees her report her classmate to the authorities, Wong returns to Beijing to find the person she wronged all those years ago.
 By seeking out old friends, Wong does everything in her power to piece together the woman’s past in order to make amends.

-The 1967 may not mean much to the common reader, but will be familiar and well recognised by everybody young and old in China.
-The year of Mao Zedong’s death shook the country with grief, and a young student from Iceland, the author himself, was there to witness it.
-Living at the Peking University dorms and riding his bike all around Beijing, he tells the story of what is was like to be a foreigner in Beijing, what was told and what was left behind the wall of Party secrecy.
+This book is set at the time of Mao Zedong’s death and follows the country as it comes to terms with his demise.
+A champion of the Chinese social experiment, Baldursson was there to watch events unfold.
+Living at the Peking University dorms and riding his bike all around Beijing, he tells the story of what is was like to be a foreigner in the Chinese capital – and what was behind the wall of secrecy.